We share what we learn across the whole of the healthcare system for the benefit of everyone who is cared for by it and works in it.

 We act independently and we do not investigate on behalf of the families, staff, organisations or regulators.

-We are able to make public safety recommendations to the healthcare sector, both within and outside the NHS.
+We are able to make public safety recommendations to the healthcare sector.

 All of our investigations result in a series of robust safety actions and safety recommendations for the organisations we’re investigating as well as other similar bodies.

-We are unable to investigate every incident that is shared with us, but each submission of the safety awareness form is reviewed and stored in our database.
+We are unable to investigate every incident that is shared with us, but every patient safety concern we receive is reviewed and stored in our database.
 This helps us to identify patterns of safety issues over time.